 On the Run

-One Monday night I’m sitting in the lounge room watching a TV series on conspiracies, they're featuring the CIA tonight.
+One Monday night in 2007 I’m sitting in the lounge room watching a TV series on conspiracies who are featuring the CIA tonight.
 I nearly kill myself laughing at it.
 Don’t get me wrong, the CIA are an arrogant lot with a total disregard for anyone except themselves.
-But a bigger bunch of bunglers has never been accumulated in any one organisation, ever.
+But a bigger bunch of bunglers has never been accumulated in any single organisation.
 I wonder how the US manages to get anything useful out of them.

 Near the end of the show the phone rings and I answer it.
-It’s an old friend, Max, I haven’t heard from him since he vanished in 1994 and some strange people came around - they were looking for him then, and looking very hard.
+It’s Max, an old friend I haven’t heard from him since he vanished in 1994, and some strange people came around who were looking for him then, and looking very hard.

-“I know you’ll write well, those tech manuals you did were good, and I’ve seen the training notes on your web site, and the stories you have on the Internet.”
+“I know you’ll write well, those tech manuals you did were good, plus I’ve seen the training notes on your web site and the stories you have on the Internet.”
 He responds, “You’re honest.
 I know if you say you’ll do it, then you’ll do it.
 It may take some time, but you’ll do it.”

-Laughing, I reply, "Thanks for the vote of confidence.
-You got my current address."
+Laughing during my reply I say, “Thanks for the vote of confidence.
+You got my current address?”

 Max replies, “Yep, you should see the parcel in the mail in a few days.
 And before you ask, I won’t tell you where I am or what I’m up to.
 Get it from the info I send.”
 The line goes dead when he hangs up.